Chicago Transit Authority: Chicago "L"

+The Chicago "L" is the rapid transit system serving the city.
+It is the third-busiest rapid transit system in the United States.
+As of January 2025, the "L" has a fleet of 1,560 train cars serving over eight routes and 226 mi of track.
+Its trains provide about 1,283,471 customer trips each weekday and serve 146 stations in Chicago and seven suburbs.

+Bus

+The CTA is the primary operator of buses in the Chicago area.
+As of January 2025, it has approximately 2,000 buses that operate over 127 routes traveling along 1,516 mi.
+Buses provide about 560,000 passenger trips a day and serve more than 10,000 posted bus stops.

+Ridership

+In 2024, the CTA served 309 million trips across all of its routes.

+Fares

-The CTA accepts payment with a Ventra Card which can be purchased with a single-ride, 1 day unlimited ride ($10), 3 day unlimited ride ($20), 7 day unlimited ride ($28), 30 day unlimited ride ($105), a Ventra disposable ticket, contactless credit or debit card, and certain smartphones.
+The CTA accepts payment with a Ventra smart card, a Ventra disposable ticket, contactless credit or debit card, and mobile payment.
 Unlimited ride Ventra cards/tickets are only valid for one passenger.
 CTA buses also accept cash.
 Up to three children under 7 can ride free with a fare-paying rider.

 The CTA has many free and discounted fare options, for elementary, middle, and high school students, college and university students, people with disabilities, senior citizens, and military service members.

 Cash

 Only buses allow riders to pay directly with cash at a farebox.
 Exact fare is required, since no change is given.
 Since January 7, 2018, the bus full fare is $2.50, the senior/disabled fare is $1.25, and the student fare is $.75.
 No cash transfers are available.
 Previously, some rail station turnstiles accepted cash, but this feature has been removed in an effort to speed up boarding.
 Cash at rail stations is only accepted at Ventra Vending Machines to purchase Ventra cards and tickets.